ACM-VIT/SparkAR-Creators/README.md

 <h2 align="center"> ACM Learn2Augment Mini-Hack Gravitas'20 </h2>

 <p align="center">
 Registered participants from Learn2Augment will make PRs with their project submissions.
 All the PRs from the registered participants would be merged.
-See guidelines below to make your Pull Request.
+See steps below to make your Pull Request.
+  <br><br> <b>Visit the <code>L2A Mini-Hack</code> directory to know more about the hackathon submission</b>
 </p>
-**Visit the 'L2A Mini-Hack' directory to know more about the hackathon submission**

 <h2 align="center"> SparkAR Open Repository </h2>